 Whitefish Legacy Partners is a non-profit organization whose community-minded vision ensures conservation, recreation and education on the lands around Whitefish for future generations.

 Recreation: The Whitefish Trail

 The Whitefish Trail is the anchor project of Whitefish Legacy Partners’ and is the result of a community collaborative project to preserve clean water, public access, recreation, thriving forests, uncluttered views and wildlife.
-To date, Whitefish Legacy Partners and the City of Whitefish have built 36 miles of trail accessed by ten trailheads readily accessed from town.
+To date, Whitefish Legacy Partners and the City of Whitefish have built 36 miles of trail and ten trailheads readily accessed from town.
 The trail is comprised of stacked loops, scenic overlooks, beautiful single-track trail and gated logging roads.

 Conservation: Places Worth Protecting

 Public lands and world-class trails are at the heart of Whitefish.
 Whitefish Legacy Partners recognizes that clean water, recreation, thriving forests, uncluttered views and wildlife are a huge part of our way of life.
 The Places Worth Protecting Program contributes to this legacy by establishing trails, conservation areas and public access, and continuing traditional forest management by the state.
 This program creates a legacy of permanent public access and outstanding recreational trails, and it provides Montana schools and universities with over $10 million dollars in much-needed revenue – without a single dollar of taxpayer money.
 The program is a win-win for all.
 Recreation amenities like the Whitefish Trail and the PWP recreation easement are the backbone of the local and state tourism economies.